Who can access the app?

 Do schools have to have a minimum number of students either in school or signed up to use the app, in order to use it?

 No, there’s no upper or lower limit to the number of students you have using the app in your school.
-If a school wishes to move from subscription to accreditation, there are usage thresholds.

 Is teacher supervision required in order for students to use the app?